codepks/LearningCPP/README.md

     return 0;
 }
 ```
-In the code below the compiler still compiles well without adding add.h in add.cpp since it can find definition while linking process.
- - By including its own header, add.cpp becomes a **self-sufficient module**.
-It can be used in other projects without requiring modifications to those projects' header files.
- - Including the header guarantees that the function's declaration and definition precisely match

 ```
 //add.cpp:
 #include "add.h" // Insert contents of add.h at this point.
 Note use of double quotes here.